Geek-Estate/horizon-landingpage/faq/index.md

 ---
 **Q: What is Horizon?**

-**A:** Horizon helps travelers find a place to stay in new places with people they already trust.
+**A:** Horizon helps travelers find a place to stay in places with people they already trust.

 **Q: What is a community?**